Immunofixation by Electrophoresis (Urine)

 What is this test?

 This test separates and measures proteins in your urine.
 It looks for an abnormal

 protein called monoclonal protein, also called M-protein.

 An M-protein is a type of abnormal immunoglobulin made by plasma cells.
 Plasma cells

 are a kind of white blood cell.
 Your body uses immunoglobulins to make antibodies

-serious health problem.
+or another serious health problem.